Goal and Impact

-The number of students enrolled in RN-to-BSN programs increased 69 percent from 2010 to 2014.
-The Robert Wood Johnson Foundation’s Future of Nursing Scholars program, created to develop a new generation of nurse leaders, has contributed to the increase in PhD-prepared nurses: Enrollment in nursing-focused PhD programs is up nearly 15 percent, and enrollment in doctorate of nursing practice programs has increased 160 percent.
-Since 2010, the number of employed nurses with a doctoral degree has doubled, increasing from 10,022 to 21,180 in 2014.
+The number of RN-to-BSN graduates increased 236 percent from 2009 to 2019∗.
+The Robert Wood Johnson Foundation’s Future of Nursing Scholars program, created to develop a new generation of nurse leaders, has contributed to the ranks of PhD-prepared nurses.
+Since 2010, the number of employed nurses with a doctoral degree has more than doubled.
 And the Campaign is promoting five promising education models to help nurses face fewer hurdles in obtaining advanced academic degrees; 30 states are enrolling nursing students in one of these models.

 The five models: